vscerra/2019_Current_Biology_Paper/README.md

 The Figures break down as follows:

 Figure 1 : presents all four tasks used in the experiment.
 No additional files or functions are necessary to use this .m file.

+Figure 2 : plots the various behavioral curves used to measure task performance.
+The behavior_data.mat file is necessary to produce the curves in the figure.